bevanloon/jira-sprint-goal-enhancer/README.md

 # Installation

-* Clone the repo.
+* Clone the repo or download the code and unzip it.
 * Open a new chrome tab and navigate to `chrome://extensions`.
 * Toggle the `Developer mode` switch to the right of the screen.
-* Click the `Load unpacked` button and select the directory where you cloned the repo.
+* Click the `Load unpacked` button and select the directory where you cloned or unzipped the code.

 You should be able to pin the extension which will give you a nice button to click in your chrome toolbar.